PrestaShop/docs/development/components/database/prestashopcollection.md

 $firstProduct = $productCollection->getFirst();
 $lastProduct = $productCollection->getLast();

-// you can access items in the collection by offset, like a regular array (the class implements ArrayAccess).
+// you can access items in the collection by index, like a regular array (the class implements ArrayAccess).
 Index starts at 0
 $thirdProduct = $productCollection[2];

 // The collection is also iterable (the class implements Iterator):